-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 26 and contact the school nurse for more information.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 on page 24 and contact the school nurse for more information.]

-Tobacco and E-Cigarettes Prohibited (All Grade Levels and All Others on School Property)
+Tobacco and E-Cigarettes and Nicotine Products Prohibited (All Grade Levels and All Others on School Property)

 Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (e-cigarette), or any other electronic vaporizing device while on school property or while attending an off-campus school-related activity.
+With limited exceptions for medication, [see Medicine at School (All Grade Levels)] students are also prohibited from possessing or using any type of nicotine product, including nicotine pouches, regardless of whether the product contains tobacco, while on school property or while attending an off-campus school-related activity.